---

 Data inlining is an optimization feature that stores small data changes directly in the metadata catalog rather than creating individual Parquet files for every insert operation.
 This eliminates the overhead of creating small Parquet files while maintaining full query and update capabilities.

-For example, if you set DATA_INLINING_ROW_LIMIT to 100, inserts with fewer than 100 rows are stored inline, while inserts with 100 or more rows create Parquet files.
+You can customize the threshold with the `DATA_INLINING_ROW_LIMIT` parameter.
+For example, if you set it to 100, inserts with fewer than 100 rows are stored inline, while inserts with 100 or more rows create Parquet files.
+Set it to 0 to disable inlining.

-To create a (fully managed) DuckLake database with data inlining enabled:
+To create a (fully managed) DuckLake database with a custom inlining threshold:

 CREATE DATABASE my_ducklake (